 Language and Communication

-While Icelandic is the official language, English is widely spoken, especially in tourist areas.
-Learning a few basic Icelandic phrases can be appreciated by the locals.
+Icelandic is the official language, but English is widely spoken, particularly in Reykjavík and other tourist areas.
+Locals appreciate when visitors learn a few simple Icelandic words or greetings, even a small effort shows respect for the culture.

 Seydisfjordur is a good place for skiing in winter time Iceland